Infinity Galaxy

-The Infinity Galaxy (∞ Galaxy) is an interacting galaxy pair observed by James Webb Space Telescope (JWST) as part of COSMOS-Web Survey.
-The galaxy is named due to its distinctive shape which resembles the infinity symbol (∞).
+The Infinity Galaxy (∞ Galaxy), also known as the Cosmic Owl, is an interacting galaxy pair approximately 8 billion light-years away observed by the James Webb Space Telescope (JWST) as part of the COSMOS-Web Survey.
+The galaxy is named due to its distinctive shape, which resembles the infinity symbol (∞).
 The 2025 discovery is credited to astronomers Pieter van Dokkum of Yale University and Gabriel Brammer of the University of Copenhagen.
-This discovery provides significant insights into galactic mergers and the formation of supermassive black holes, particularly through the direct collapse mechanism.

-The redshift of the Infinity Galaxy was measured to be z=1.14 (8.3 billion light-years from Earth) by fitting emission lines.
+The galaxy is likely one of the first observed examples of the direct collapse mechanism of black-hole formation.

 Discovery

 The Infinity Galaxy was identified in 2025 through archival data from JWST's COSMOS-Web survey, a large-scale program designed to map the structure of the early universe.
 The galaxy's unique morphology was first noted in infrared images captured by JWST's Near-Infrared Camera (NIRCam), with light represented at 0.9 microns (blue), 1.15 and 1.5 microns (green), and 2.0 microns (red).
 Archival observations of the COSMOS-Web field from the Chandra X-ray Observatory (CXO) and the Very Large Array (VLA) and new Keck/LRIS spectra confirmed the presence of an active supermassive black hole between the two nuclei.

+The galaxy pair was independently discovered by a second team led by Mingyu Li, who dubbed it the Cosmic Owl.

-Structure and morphology
+Structure

-The Infinity Galaxy is characterized by two compact, red nuclei, each surrounded by a ring of stars and gas, forming a figure-eight (8) or infinity-symbol (∞) shape, from the two ring galaxies.
-This structure is attributed to a head-on collision of two disk galaxies, which compressed gas clouds and triggered tidal forces, creating the observed rings.
-The collision is estimated to have occurred approximately 50 million years ago, based on the relative velocities of the galactic remnants.
+The Infinity Galaxy is characterized by two compact red nuclei, each surrounded by a ring of stars and gas.
+The structure is attributed to the head-on collision of two disk or ring galaxies approximately 50 million years ago, as evidenced by the relative velocities of the component disks.
+The two disks are separated by an ionized-hydrogen-dominated collisional front likely experiencing bursty star formation as a result of gas compression and tidal interaction between the component disks as well as radio-jet feedback from an active galactic nucleus in one of the component galaxies.

-A vast expanse of ionized hydrogen gas, glowing green in JWST images, lies between the two nuclei, hosting a supermassive black hole.
-This central black hole, with a mass of approximately 1 million solar masses, is notable for its location outside the galactic nuclei, a rare configuration in galactic mergers.

 Black holes

-The Infinity Galaxy hosts three active supermassive black holes: